 Why Choose this Program?

-The Immigration Assistant certificate program is practical, comprehensive, and taught by industry experts.
+The Immigration Assistant program is practical, comprehensive, and taught by industry experts.
 Here is why Herzing should be your first choice:

 - 9-month program that gets you job-ready fast